jus-tin-16/ParcelSync-Documenation/README.md

 - **Workflow:** After a month of storing delivery logs, the logs will be transferred to an archive sheet.
 Then pictures will be moved to trash. after 30 days, it will be permanently deleted.
 - **Technology:** Google AppSheet and Google AppScript functions

-### F. Arhciving Mechanism

-- **Workflow:** After a month of storing delivery logs, the logs will be transferred to an archive sheet.
-Then pictures will be moved to trash. after 30 days, it will be permanently deleted.
-- **Technology:** Google AppSheet and Google AppScript functions

 ### G. Weekly Report

 - **Workflow:** Every after week, there is a report which will be sent to the property manager containing information about the delivery logs in the Building